vKxni/premium.djs/README.md

 ## Get started

-Click any Folder you would like to work with, in there is a README.md where every little step is explained.
+Click any folder you would like to work with, in there is a README.md where every necessary step is explained.
-Sometimes, there is a src folder with the source code in action.
+There is no licence, you can copy and use the code as you wish.

 ## Projects

+v13
 - Premium System
 - Welcome/Autorole
 - Logging
 - Suggestions

+v14
+- Verification System
+- Auto-reponses (Soon!)